 Across Europe, many of the Easter traditions and celebrations are easily recognisable: the Easter Bunny, the Passion of the Christ and, of course, Easter eggs.
 Yet, among the similarities and shared heritage there are also some startling differences.

-Here’s our guide to the various ways in which Easter is celebrated across our Lakes and Mountains destinations:
+Read our guide to discover the various ways Easter is celebrated across our European destinations.